python-caldav/caldav/docs/source/index.rst

 to implement logic for parsing and modifying RFC 5545, instead we depend on another library for that.

 RFC 5545 describes the icalendar format.
 Constructing or parsing icalendar data was considered out of the scope of this library, but we do make exceptions - like, there is a method to complete a task - it involves editing the icalendar data, and now the `save_event`, `save_todo` and `save_journal` methods are able to construct icalendar data if needed.

 There exists two libraries supporting RFC 5545, vobject and icalendar.
 The icalendar library seems to be more popular.
-Version 0.x depends on vobject, version 1.x will depend on icalendar.
-Version 0.7 and higher supports both, but the "alternative" library will only be loaded when/if needed, and the vobject support may be deprecated in the future.
+Version 1.0 depends on both, but we're slowly moving towards using icalendar internally.

 Misbehaving server implementations
 ----------------------------------